Nintendo’s Reggie Fils-Aime on Wii U ‘stumbles’ and balancing nostalgia with reinvention

 Here Fils-Aime’s comments rang a bit hollow, however.
 Nintendo’s mobile strategy has leaned hard on the “gacha” style game that massively incentivizes in-app purchases of virtual currencies and grinding levels to unlock new characters randomly in loot box style.
 This seems so far from Nintendo’s core mission of entertainment and so close to the current industry method of cash extraction that it’s hard to believe it’s what the company really wanted to create.

 It does, as Fils-Aime said was the goal, allow them to be “effective” on platforms and marketplaces they don’t themselves own, and it does drive their “overall business agenda.”
 But it seems as though the company is still trying to figure out how to truly bring its games to mobile.
-Perhaps the upcoming Mario Kart game will be a better option, but it could very easily go the other way as well.
+Perhaps the upcoming Mario Kart game will be a better option, but it could very easily go the other way, as well.